facebook/react-native-website/website/versioned_docs/version-0.70/the-new-architecture/backward-compatibility-turbomodules.md

 The second step is to instruct Xcode to avoid compiling all the lines using the New Architecture types and files when we are building an app with the Old Architecture.

-The file to change is the module implementation file, which is usually a `<your-module>.mm` file.
-That file is structured as follow:
+There are two files to change.
+The module implementation file, which is usually a `<your-module>.mm` file, and the module header, which is usually a `<your-module>.h` file.

+That implementation file is structured as follows:

 - Some `#import` statements, among which there is a `<GeneratedSpec>.h` file.
 - The module implementation, using the various `RCT_EXPORT_xxx` and `RCT_REMAP_xxx` macros.